-7. JANUARY
+JANUARY

 - The Chief Business Officer monitors current year operations and evaluates the status of the following academic year's budget by comparing the projected revenues against the projected expenditures.
-The Chief Business Officer will advise the President's Cabinet of any projected budget shortfalls potentially impacting staffing levels. - The President's Cabinet will forward recommendations based on the projections to the Consultation Council/Strategic Planning Committee prior to any consideration of institutional prioritization of budgetary requests. - Consultation Council may conduct Listening Forums for campus input - Status Update on Institutional Budget Priorities for current year (determined the previous spring) - Consultation Council adoption of Facilities Master Plan
+The Chief Business Officer will advise the President's Cabinet of any projected budget shortfalls potentially impacting staffing levels. - The President's Executive Cabinet will forward recommendations based on the projections to the Consultation Council prior to any consideration of institutional prioritization of budgetary requests. - Consultation Council may conduct Listening Forums for campus input - Consultation Council adoption of Facilities Master Plan

-8. FEBRUARY
+FEBRUARY

-- Discussions by Consultation Council/Strategic Planning Committee on the recommendations received from the President's Cabinet will occur prior to the third week in February. - Consultation Council/Strategic Planning Committee will evaluate all budget requests prioritized by unit level managers and area deans.
+- Institutional Set Standards to Senate - Discussions by Consultation Council on the recommendations received from the President's Cabinet will occur prior to the third week in February. - Consultation Council will evaluate all budget requests prioritized by unit level managers and area deans.
 Institutional priorities will be assigned to each budget request. - The prioritized list (spreadsheet) will be distributed to the campus community at the end of February.

-9. MARCH
+MARCH

-- Consultation Council/Strategic Planning Committee will hold open forum style budget meetings. - Funding categories will be assigned to the prioritized list by the Chief Business Officer. - The recommended prioritized list will be forwarded to President for his consideration and published with Consultation Council minutes.
+- Institutional Set Standards to Consultation Council - Consultation Council will hold open forum budget meetings. - Funding categories will be assigned to the prioritized list by the Chief Business Officer. - The recommended prioritized list will be forwarded to President for his consideration and published with Consultation Council minutes. - Environmental Scan Data Compiled

-- Environmental Scan Data Compiled - Consultation Council adoption of Human Resources Master Plan
+- Consultation Council adoption of Human Resources Master Plan - Budget Prioritization Tracking Matrix 3rd Quarter Update

-10. APRIL
+APRIL

-- Consultation Council acceptance of master plan revisions as a result of other plans developed since initial adoption. - Consultation Council/Strategic Planning Committee adoption of the Comprehensive Institutional Master Plan
+- Consultation Council acceptance of master plan revisions as a result of other plans developed since initial adoption. - Consultation Council adoption of the Comprehensive Institutional Master Plan - Institutional Set Standards to Governing Board

-11. MAY
+MAY

-- Acceptance of instructional program reviews and annual updates by Academic Senate and noninstructional program reviews and annual updates by President's Cabinet - Annual Report on NIPR SLO/AUO Assessment Results (Office of Institutional Research) - Annual Evaluation of the planning and governance process conducted by Consultation Council/Strategic Planning Committee - Academic Senate/Strategic Planning Subcommittee incorporated recommendations from the annual evaluation process revising the Institutional Planning and Budget Development Process Handbook - The Chief Business Officer will draft the tentative budget for institutional review to include 50% Law Analysis and GANN Appropriations Unit. - The president will finalize the ranked list into the Institutional Budget Priority List for the Comprehensive Institutional Master Plan, presentation to the campus and Governing Board. - Cut-off date for processing of purchase requisition.
+- Annual Report on NIPR SLO/AUO Assessment Results (Office of Institutional Effectiveness and Research) - Annual Evaluation of the planning and governance process conducted by Consultation Council - The Chief Business Officer will draft the tentative budget for institutional review to include 50% Law Analysis and GANN Appropriations Unit. - The President will finalize the ranked list into the Institutional Budget Priority List for the Comprehensive Institutional Master Plan, presentation to the campus and Governing Board. - Cut-off date for processing of purchase requisition. - ISLO/PSLO Graduate Surveys distributed to Graduates

-12. JUNE
+JUNE

-- Presentation of instructional program reviews, non-instructional program reviews, and annual updates to Consultation Council/Strategic Planning Committee and forwarded to Governing Board - The President will submit the tentative budget to the Lassen Community College District Governing Board for approval.
+- Budget Prioritization Tracking Matrix 4th Quarter Update - Academic Senate/Consultation Council Subcommittee incorporated recommendations from the annual evaluation process revising the Institutional Planning and Budget Development Process Handbook - The President will submit the tentative budget to the Lassen Community College District Governing Board for approval

-PRINCIPLES FOR SOUND FISCAL MANAGEMENT
+Appendix A: PRINCIPLES FOR SOUND FISCAL MANAGEMENT